Richard Codey: 2004 to 2006

-With the passage on November 8, 2005, of a constitutional amendment creating the position of lieutenant governor to take effect with the 2009 election, Codey became the last person to serve simultaneously as governor and senate president.
+On November 8, 2005, a constitutional amendment creating the position of lieutenant governor of New Jersey was passed.
+The amendment took effect in 2009 election.
+Codey is the last person to serve simultaneously as governor and senate president.

 On January 9, 2006, Codey became governor (no longer acting governor) as a result of his signing legislation that provided that a person who serves as acting governor for a continuous period of at least 180 days will be "Governor of the State of New Jersey" for official and historical purposes.
 This law was made retroactive to 2001, covering both Codey's service after McGreevey's resignation and the service of Donald DiFrancesco following the resignation of Governor Christine Todd Whitman in 2001.
 This made DiFrancesco New Jersey's 51st governor and Codey the 53rd.